jieyinybl/enron-fraud-detection/README.md

 1. Algorithms with precision_score, recall_score and f1_score greater than 0.3 are selected.
 1. The higher the recall is, the better the performance of an algorithms is.

 In the following an overview of the algorithms selected according to the above evaluation strategy.
-It turns out the with the k=4, the naive bayes shows the highest scores:
+It turns out the with the k=4, the **Naive Bayes Classifier** shows the highest scores:

 | K value | Classifier | Mean Accuracy | Mean of precision | Mean of recall | Mean of f1 score |
 | ------- | ---------- | -------------:| -----------------:| --------------:| -----------:|